The Benefits of Dermaplaning

 Dermaplaning removes any dead skin cells and your facial hair while leaving you with a smooth and even surface.

-Once the process is done, it will allow women to enjoy smoother skin, but will also allow their skincare products to penetrate deeper underneath the layers of your skin while also soaking in a lot faster than before.
+Once the process is done, it will allow women to enjoy smoother skin, but will also allow their skincare products to penetrate deeper underneath the layers of their skin while also soaking in a lot faster than before.

 What Does The Process Involve?